mc3/serverPKI/docs/operation.rst

                             "id" with command operate_serverPKI -n -v) This action may not be combined with other actions.

-      Action modifiers, to select subset of certificates whose meta data is stored in the DB or to set verbosity of messages.:
+      Action modifiers, to select certificates or disthosts to act on.:
         -a, --all           All certs in configuration should be included in operation, even if disabled.
         -i CERT_TO_BE_INCLUDED, --include=CERT_TO_BE_INCLUDED